-The Office of Victim Services and Justice Grants (OVSJG) is now accepting applications for a Grants Management Specialist.
-This position supports OVSJG in advancing the District of Columbia's strategic plan for the juvenile and criminal justice system, victim service programs and contributing to the improvement of the quality oflife for residents of our nation's capital by working with DC Government agencies and community-based organizations to fulfill the mission of OVSJG.
+The Office of Victim Services and Justice Grants (OVSJG) is now accepting applications for Deputy Director for Victim Services.
+This position functions as Deputy Director of Victim Services, responsible for participating in, and supervises planning, directing and coordinating the general program activities supported by OVSJG by working collaboratively with community-based organizations, systems-based victim assistance providers, colleges and universities, criminal justice agencies, Administration officials, and the public.
+The work supports OVSJG in advancing the District of Columbia's strategic plan; and contributes to the improvement of the quality of life for crime victims in our nation's capital by working with DC Government agencies and community-based organizations to fulfill the mandate of OVSJG.*

-- Represents the Director at community events and meetings with individuals, community based organizations, other DC Government agencies, and reports back to Director on meetings attended.
+- Represents the Director at community events and meetings with individuals, community based organizations and DC government agencies, and reports back to the Director.
+Attends/conducts staff meetings, seminars and workshops, and sits on or chairs various Committees.

-- Participates in the planning, development and implementation of policies, goals, objectives and priorities for grant management.
+- Participates in the planning, development, and implementation of policies, goals, objectives and priorities of the office's administration and operation.

 The experience that equips the applicant with the particular knowledge, skills, and abilities to successfully perform the duties of the position and that is typically in or related to the work of the position to be filled.
 To be creditable, specialized experience must have equivalent to at least the next lower grade level in the regular line of progression for the occupation in the organization.